apache/james-project/src/site/markdown/server/manage-cli.md

 ## Managing users

+Note: the following commands are explained with virtual hosting turned on.

 Users are accounts on the mail server.
 James can maintain mailboxes for them.

 You can add a user: